gbmhunter/blog/content/pcb-design/component-packages/to-252-component-package/index.md

 type: page
 ---

-TO-252 is a synonym for the {{% link text="DPACK component package" src="dpack-component-package" %}}.
+TO-252 is a synonym for the {{% link text="DPACK component package" src="../dpack-component-package" %}}.